John R. Kelso: During the war

 Kelso grew up in a pro-slavery family.
 Though he personally came to resent both slavery and slaveholders in his later life, he kept his views to himself.
 After the Civil War broke out in April, he publicly declared his pro-Union sympathies and joined the Home Guard regiment of Dallas County, Missouri, where he became a major.
 Kelso met with Nathaniel Lyon before the Battle of Wilson's Creek.
 After Lyon's army was defeated at Wilson's Creek, Kelso's Home Guard regiment dispersed.
 Kelso then joined the Union Army as a private in the 24th Missouri Infantry.
 His superior officers decided that Kelso could be employed as a spy, and in August 1861 he was sent on a secret mission to Springfield, Missouri.
 He completed several more through the fall and winter of 1861 on orders from Gen. Samuel Ryan Curtis.
 In February 1862, he rejoined his regiment to take part in the Curtis' campaign against Confederate forces led by Gen. Sterling Price.

-Additionally, from June 2, 1861 through March 29, 1862, Kelso served on the military-appointed Baltimore City Board of Police Commissioners, which oversaw the Baltimore Police Department.

 In April 1862 Kelso was elected as a lieutenant of the Company H, 14th Missouri State Militia Cavalry.
-His service started with a humiliating defeat on May 31, 1862 during the Skirmish at Neosho, where the 14th fled after facing the 6th Regiment of the Missouri Confederate Cavalry and the Second Cherokee Mounted Rifles.
+His service started with a humiliating defeat on May 31, 1862, during the Skirmish at Neosho, where the 14th fled after facing the 6th Regiment of the Missouri Confederate Cavalry and the Second Cherokee Mounted Rifles.
 In August Kelso's company was victorious in repulsing the Colonel Robert R. Lawther's Confederate raiders, and in September took part in a scouting expedition that routed the bushwhacking Medlock brothers operating from Arkansas.
 He took part in the Second Battle of Springfield where he fought during the daytime and spied at night.
 Kelso developed a reputation of a skillful and fearless soldier, who successfully completed solo and group reconnaissance missions.

 He continued his service in the Company M of the 8th Missouri State Militia Cavalry and was promoted to captain in spring 1864.
 He performed scouting missions during the Price's Missouri Expedition in September and October 1864.
 Kelso's war exploits became widely known in Missouri and he was nominated to Congress by his admirers.
 He ran as an Independent Republican against Col. Sempronius H. Boyd, his former regimental commander at the 24th Missouri Infantry.